Saturday, April 19, 2025

 Portsmouth to Back River Anchorage

-I was hesitant and eventually departed at 1PM, departing single handed (again) letting the winds blow me off the dock ….
-Like a PRO.
+I was hesitant, but eventually departed at 1 PM, single-handed (again), letting the winds blow me off the dock… like a pro.

-Winds were supposed calm tonight / tomorrow,
+Winds were supposed to be calm tonight/tomorrow,

 I decided to do an oil change.